nearform/nscale-workshop/direct-digitalocean.md

 ![image](./img/digital-ocean-add-key.png)

-Note the IP address of the machine, for this tutorial is: 178.62.80.16.
+Note the IP address of the machine, for this tutorial it's: 178.62.80.16.
+Replace this with your own.

 Test that you can access the machine from the nscale machine with: